Bott periodicity and stable quantum classes: Main arguments

 The regularized moduli space can be constructed from $ \mathcal {M}$ together with kernel, cokernel data for the Cauchy Riemann operator for sections $u \in \mathcal {M}$.
-This is well understood by know, see for example an algebro-geometric approach in \cite{Virt.Mod.cycle}.
-It is however interesting that our moduli space is highly singular.
+This is somewhat well understood by now, see for example an algebro-geometric approach in \cite{Virt.Mod.cycle}.
+It is however interesting that our moduli space is highly singular, so a direct computation of the invariant from this data is not elementary.